Documentation

 1. In Configuration, navigate to Service Manager > Administration > Custom Lookups.

-2. In the Custom Lookups list view, click the Add button (the plus sign).
+2. In the Custom Lookups list view, click the + button located in the top right.

 3. Give the new custom lookup a name and a description.